 Aeotec Garage Door Controller Automation

 Did I get what I wanted out of this exercise?
-The Aeotec Garage Controller is a remarkable product; Its components are top-notch, and the installation is quite simple.
+The Aeotec Garage Controller is a remarkable product with components that are top-notch, and the installation is quite simple.

-Remember, The objective was to get smart control of my garage door.
-The next step was to find ways to connect it to the Z-wave hub; the Hubitat Elevation (HE).
+The next step was to find ways to connect it to the Z-Wave Hub; the Hubitat Elevation (HE).
 The Hubitat Elevation found the device, no problem.
 However, the HE did not have a driver for the Aeotec Garage Door Controller; it had a ‘Generic Z-Wave Garage Controller’ device.

 How do I integrate the device to Google Home from the Hubitat Elevation Hub?